 Most of Willow Mountain is easy riding, although more challenging riding can be found.
 In good weather the views of the Susitna Valley and the Alaska Range are spectacular.
 However, in poor visibility locating the right trail off the mountain can be difficult, so always keep a “weather eye” for changes while you’re riding.

-Follow the Willow Mountain Trail from either the parking lot at the bridge or from the Last Chance Coffee House to the crossing at Purches Creek.
+Follow the Willow Mountain Trail from the parking lot at the bridge to the crossing at Purches Creek.
 Turn right (east) and follow the southern bank of the creek for about a mile, to where Peters Creek flows into Purches Creek from the north.
 If you stay to the right, you will follow a winding, forested trail for over five miles before breaking out above timberline.
 The trail continues up the narrow valley for about six miles and climbs toward a bowl at the head of the valley.
 It is an easy ride to this point.
 If you take the left fork at the Purches/Peters creek confluence, you will travel up the Peters Creek Valley.
 The terrain in the Peters Creek valley is similar to Purches Creek.

 From the bowl at the head of Purches Creek, experienced mountain riders can choose either of two passes.
 To the north is “The Wall,” the pass to the upper Peters Creek Valley.
 It is very steep and should be attempted only in good weather by advanced mountain riders.
 Once through the pass, it is an easy ride of about 13 miles back to the Purches Creek Trail.

 Traversing “The Wall”, Hatcher Pass - West

 To the south is Dogsled Pass, which takes you into the Craigie Creek Valley.
 This pass is steep but not as difficult as “The Wall.”
 From Dogsled Pass it is a six-mile ride down the valley to the intersection with the Hatcher Pass Trail (MP 23.8).